IPA.CONF(5) IPA.CONF(5)

 These parameters load two accounting modules.

-Using database modules.
+Using database modules

 db_mod "file_name";